An Effective Model for Droplet Impact Dynamics on Micro-Structured Surfaces: Nonlocal Theory and SPH Simulation of Pancake Bouncing: Numerical Validation

 \subsection{Computational Parameters}

 The SPH simulation utilizes carefully selected parameters to balance numerical accuracy with computational efficiency.
-We set the initial particle spacing to $\Delta x = 0.06~\mathrm{mm}$, providing sufficient resolution to capture detailed droplet dynamics.
-The thickness of the surface is set as $\varepsilon=0.06~\mathrm{mm}$.
-For the kernel function implementation, we employ two distinct characteristic length scales: (1) an interaction radius of $R_1 = 0.26~\mathrm{mm}$ for cohesion simulation, and (2) a smoothing length of $h = R_2 = 0.1625~\mathrm{mm}$ for field variable calculations and repulsive force modeling.
-The numerical speed of sound is set to \( c = 10(1~\mathrm{m/s} + v_0) \), and the time step is dynamically adjusted as \( \Delta t = 0.062 R_1/c \) to maintain numerical stability.
-The model incorporates only one adjustable parameter, the dimensionless substrate parameter $\tilde{\alpha}$, which takes fixed values of 57 (horizontal placement) and 38.73 (tilted configuration).
-Crucially, for horizontal surfaces, $\tilde{\alpha}$ maintains a constant value regardless of Weber number changes, and its single-parameter nature enables easy determination through simple calibration.
+We set the initial particle of fluid spacing to $\Delta x_f = 0.06~\mathrm{mm}$, providing sufficient resolution to capture detailed droplet dynamics.
+We set the initial particle of solid spacing to $\Delta x_s = 0.02~\mathrm{mm}$, providing sufficient resolution to capture the microstructure.
+The thickness of the surface is set as $\varepsilon=0.06$ mm.
+For the kernel function implementation, we employ two distinct characteristic length scales: (1) an interaction radius of $R_{\mathrm{att}} = 0.26~\mathrm{mm}$ for cohesion simulation, and (2) a smoothing length of $h = R_{\mathrm{rep}} = 0.1625~\mathrm{mm}$ for field variable calculations and repulsive force modeling.
+This configuration ensures the long-range characteristics of attractive interactions while maintaining computational efficiency.
+The numerical speed of sound is set to \( c = 10(1~\mathrm{m/s} + v_0) \), and the time step is dynamically adjusted as \( \Delta t = 0.062 R_{\mathrm{att}}/c \) to maintain numerical stability.
+The model incorporates only one adjustable parameter, parameter $k_0$, which takes fixed values of 0.0178 $\rm g/(mm\cdot ms^2)$.
+The key point is that the $k_0$ value remains constant regardless of changes in the Weber number, and its single-parameter nature allows it to be easily determined through simple calibration.